Hunt: Showdown

 Hunt: Showdown is a competitive first-person shooter with PvE elements, wrapped in a Southern gothic horror setting.

 Working on Hunt, I act as a feature owner reporting directly to the Design Director.
-I lead development on game modes, new player experience, progression, and some live balancing.
-What I relish working on a live service title like Hunt is being able to get player feedback and iterate on features quickly
+I lead development on game modes, new player experience, and progression amongst other features.
+What I relish working on a live service title like Hunt is being able to make development an interactive process, iterating on features quickly based on player feedback.

 During my time at Crytek, I’ve had the opportunity to hone and learn many new skills.
 I’m most proud of the following:

-• Feature ownership: Being responsible for the quality and delivery of key features, on time and in budget.
-I’ve demonstrated my ability to be entrusted with high level brief and run with it, leading cross-disciplinary teams to achieve our goals.
+Feature ownership: Being responsible for the quality and delivery of key features, on time and in budget.
+I’ve demonstrated my ability to be entrusted with a high level brief and run with it, leading cross-disciplinary teams to achieve our goals.
+I’ve worked on a range of features, including:

-• Live design: I’m responsible for the balancing and maintenance of engagement and monetization mechanics, from weekly challenges to Battle Pass balancing.
+Live design: I’m responsible for balancing a series of engagement and monetization mechanics, from weekly challenges, to Prestige, and Battle Pass balancing.

 Feature highlights